tale-toul/OCP4AzureIPI/README.md

 * **Access to non secure applications**.- Any non secure application routes created in the Openshift cluster using the _http_ protocol are accessible by default through the Application Gateway.
 The only requirement is that the hostname defined in the route can be resolved either by a wildcard DNS entry or by specific DNS records; no additional configuration is required in the Application Gateway.

     For example if the wildcard DNS domain is valid for the domain _\*.apps.jupiter.example.com_, the cluster web console can be accessed at _https://console-openshift-console.apps.jupiter.example.com_
 * **Access to secure applications**.- Secure application routes are not accessible by default through the Application Gateway.
-To enable access to a secure application route that uses the _https_ protocol, its external FQDN hostname must be included in the list variable __ssl_listener_hostnames__.
+To enable access to a secure application route using the _https_ protocol, its external FQDN hostname must be included in the list variable __ssl_listener_hostnames__.

 Some points to highlighting here are:

   * The external domain doesn't need to match the internal one, but the short hostname must.
-For example, the name external  __examplessl-dragon.tale.net__ translates to the internal name __examplessl-dragon.apps.jupiter.example.com__.
+For example, the external name __examplessl-dragon.tale.net__ translates to the internal name __examplessl-dragon.apps.jupiter.example.com__.
 The domains are different _tale.net_ vs _apps.jupiter.example.com_, but the short hostnames match _examplessl-dragon_

   * An application running in the Openshift cluster can be accessed with different external domain names.
 The following two entries in the variable ssl_listener_hostnames point to the same application in the cluster but use different external domains: